GSU-Analytics/oracle-sql-training/Single_Table_Review.md

 WHERE a.common_field = b.common_field;
 ```

-- The query below will fetch the same data as the previous query, but the table has been renamed to `course_list`.
+The query below will fetch the same data as the previous query, but the table has been renamed to `course_list`.
-- Each column now belongs to a named table, which makes your query less ambiguous.

 ```sql
 SELECT course_list.course_no AS "Course Number",